EmuDeck/emudeck.github.io/docs/emulators/steamos/xemu.md

         * `eeprom.bin`
         * `xbox_hdd.qcow2`
             * This file is a "pre-built 8G Xbox HDD image, free of any copyrighted content, and only contains a dummy dashboard" provided by Xemu
-            * The "Hard Disk Image" is one of the required files mentioned in Xemu's Setup documentation
+            * The "Hard Disk Image" is one of the required files mentioned in Xemu's setup documentation
+            * You may also choose to provide your own hard disk image.
+Other hard disk images may include additional features such as FTP
 * Required BIOS:
     * MCPX Boot ROM Image: `mcpx_1.0.bin`
     * Flash ROM Image:  `Complex_4627v1.03.bin`